tacowordpress/addmany/README.md

 ##Getting a Post's Relations

-In your template you can get related posts by simpily accessing the field name through your object e.g. `$blog_post->related_posts`
+In your template you can get related posts by simpily accessing the field name through your object, e.g. `$blog_post->related_posts`
 This will return a collection of post objects.

 In order to utilize the above, you must use the AddMany Mixin in your class.